 Sponsored by the DHS Science and Technology Directorate’s Office of University Programs, the Centers of Excellence network is a consortium of hundreds of universities conducting ground-breaking research to address homeland security challenges.
 The COEs work closely with the homeland security community to develop customer-driven, innovative tools, technologies, and knowledge products to solve real-world problems.
 COE partners include academic institutions, industry, national laboratories, DHS components, other federal agencies, state and local governments, and first responders.
 These partners work in concert to develop critical technologies and analyses to secure the nation.
 The COEs also provide essential education and training for current and future homeland security professionals.
 COE research and education portfolios address both short- and long-term homeland security needs; in addition, the COE extended network is available for rapid response efforts.

-The Network is made up of twelve Centers of Excellence, each focused on a unique homeland security need:
+The Network is made up of eleven Centers of Excellence, each focused on a unique homeland security need:

 The Arctic Domain Awareness Center (ADAC), led by the University of Alaska Anchorage, develops and transitions technology solutions, innovative products, and educational programs to improve situational awareness and crisis response capabilities related to emerging maritime challenges posed by the dynamic Arctic environment.

 The Center for Visualization and Data Analytics (CVADA), co-led by Purdue University (visualization sciences-VACCINE) and Rutgers University (data sciences-CCICADA), creates the scientific basis and enduring technologies needed to analyze large quantities of information to detect security threats to the Nation.

 The Center of Excellence for Awareness & Localization of Explosives-Related Threats (ALERT), led by Northeastern University, develops new means and methods to protect the Nation from explosives-related threats.